 Clinical Psychologist

-- Availability: Monday to Wednesday – WAITLIST IS CLOSED
+Availability: Monday and Tuesday – WAITLIST IS CLOSED

 Lauren is a registered clinical psychologist.
 She holds an undergraduate honours degree and clinical masters degree in Psychology from the ANU.